yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/download-ubuntu.md

 ![browser file download dialog](../assets/ubuntu-03.png)

 While the download is in progress, you can proceed to [creating a new virtual machine in VirtualBox](https://yaki-bcit.github.io/doc-virtualbox/docs/create-ubuntu-vm/new-vm.html).

+When the download completes, you will see a disk image file in your Download folder or another folder you chose for the download.

+![Ubuntu LTS ISO disk image file][../assets/iso.png]